 With severe cases, surgery is required, or beta-blocker drugs.
 Dogs with a mild case of the illness should avoid hot weather, intense exercise, and stay slim.

 Entropion is a painful medical condition which causes the eyelids to roll inwards.
-Even though it’s not unique to large breeds, it happens more often than with small ones.
+Even though it’s not unique to XXL breeds, it happens more often than with small ones.
 The symptoms include terry eyes, excessive blinking, and pain.

 Another issue that may affect your canine is the ectropion where the eyelids roll outwards, exposing the inner lid’s tissue.
 Compared to entropion, it’s not as painful, and dogs can live with it comfortably.